FishCenSV2/fishCenSV2/README.md

 It is highly recommended to read the [Appendix](#appendix) which contains C++ features that may need more clarification.

+> [!NOTE]
-**NOTE: As of right now everything is still WIP.
-Many things are missing and the explanations may not be the best.**
+> As of right now everything is still WIP.
+Many things are missing and the explanations may not be the best.

 ## Machine Learning Background
 I thought I would put this here in order to explain some of the machine learning libraries, tools, and how we actually set everything up.